 Welcome to my site.
-Currently my most popular blog post is: Best Philip K Dick Novel.
+Previously my most popular blog post was: Best Philip K Dick Novel.
 Philip K Dick: what can one say about him?
 He was a fine writer; there was a sense of uncertainty surrounding what he would come up with next.
 Watching others pirouette around his work is somehow… predictable.
 I stopped collecting when the clowns at the top of the SF tree started to deify him.

 The next slow burner is Quattro Pro (by Borland).
 Quattro came out back in the late 1980s, when PCs ran MS-DOS on an amazing 640kb of RAM.
 It was innovative and I became a power-user –I’m a spreadsheet Junkie.
 There are still folks curious about it so I cranked up my DOS version in DOSbox.

 Further down the list is The Brun – Burnley Grammar School Yearbook.
 This post is of interest to those know the place I grew up: Burnley.
 I went to its grammar school.
 Some years down the line it was closed which caused local uproar as it was the best opportunity for local kids to get a leg up in life.
 I kept its yearbooks and went on to research, write and publish essays on Burnley and its grammar school.

 My mother’s homeland was gobbled up by the Soviets and my father was a cobbler.
 As a young adult (ex-Burnley Grammar School) I read enough SF / Fantasy to sink a comic book shop.
 I read comic books too.